A survey of group actions on 4-manifolds: The -sphere

 According to the Lefschetz Fixed Point Theorem the only group acting freely on a $4$-dimensional sphere is $C_{2}$.
 Moreover, the orbit space of such an action is homotopy equivalent to $\mathbb{R}P^{4}$.

 \begin{question}[Fixed Point Free Involutions] Is there a fixed point free involution on $S^{4}$ not equivalent to the antipodal map? \end{question}

 Cappell and Shaneson \cite{CappellShaneson1976} produced the first examples of smooth $4$-manifolds homotopy equivalent but not diffeomorphic to $\mathbb{R}P^{4}$, by an interesting construction removing a neighborhood of a torus and sewing back in something else.
-Eventually Gompf \cite{Gompf1991} showed that one of these examples has universal covering diffeomorphic to $S^{4}$.
-Recently Akbulut \cite{Akbulut2009} has shown that all the candidates in the Cappell and Shaneson list are diffeomorphic to one another.
+For some while the universal coverings of these examples held promise of providing counterexamples to the smooth four-dimensional Poincar\'e conjecture.
+Eventually, however, Gompf \cite{Gompf1991} showed that one of these examples has universal covering diffeomorphic to $S^{4}$. { More recently Akbulut \cite{Akbulut2010} has shown that all the candidates in an infinite list of Cappell and Shaneson spheres are diffeomorphic to one another.
 It follows that none of these manifolds is a counterexample to the smooth four-dimensional Poincar\'e conjecture.
+And Gompf \cite{Gompf2010} has further shown that the members of an even larger family of examples are standard. }

 Meanwhile Fintushel and Stern \cite{FintushelStern1981} had used different techniques to produce the first smooth fake $\mathbb{R}P^{4}$ with universal covering diffeomorphic to $S^{4}$.

 Ruberman \cite{Ruberman1984} showed how to construct the unique topological 4-manifold homotopy equivalent to $\mathbb{R}P^{4}$ but not homeomorphic to it, as promised by surgery theory.